-Comp Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) 40 Mute light On: Computer sound is off.Off: Computer sound is on.
+Component Description (1) Caps lock light On: Caps letters.
+Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) 4 0 Mute light On: Computer sound is off.Off: Computer sound is on.
 (3) ₽⊘ Microphone mute light On: Microphone is off.Off: Microphone is on.
-(4) ø Camera privacy light On.
-The camera is off.Off.
-The camera is on.
-(5) ባ Power light On: The computer is on.
+(4) ብ Power light On: The computer is on.
 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
 Hibernation is the power-saving state that uses the least amount of power.

-Button and speakers
+Button and fingerprint reader